Archive for the Yuricon Category

 September 14th, 2018

 It’s been almost 20 years since I jokingly started an online community for fans of Yuri anime and manga.
-Our first name was Anilesbocon (Animated Lesbian Convention), a name taken with permission from an Utena fanfic by Dreiser, Scenes From an Elevator. in 1999, I designed and coded the page in state-of-the-art Photoshopped tile background and drop-shadow text.
+Our first name was Anilesbocon (Animated Lesbian Convention), a name taken with permission from an Utena fanfic by Dreiser, Scenes From an Elevator.
+I designed and coded the page in state-of-the-art Photoshopped tile background and drop-shadow text.
 The original design, which stuck around through 2000, is lost to the oubliette of floppy disk backups and webhosts that no longer exist, which seems utterly suitable for it. ^_^

 In 2001, our home page first featured Yuricon mascot, out lesbian pop idol Yuriko, taking on the task of welcoming visitors!
 The art was by my wife, who had no idea what she was getting into. ^_^